 The official launch of the campaign took place in Richmond Theatre in May 2008 and included a list of high profile speakers.
-Chaired by Jonathan Dimbleby, the panel included Jeanette Orrey (the “dinner lady” who started the school meal revolution in Nottinghamshire), Prue Leith (Chair of the School Food Trust), Chris Collins (Blue Peter Gardener) and Jackie Schneider (Merton Parents for Better Food in Schools).
+Chaired by Jonathan Dimbleby, the panel included Jeanette Orrey (the “dinner lady” who started the school meal revolution in Nottinghamshire), Prue Leith (Chair of the School Food Trust) and Zac Goldsmith, then the parliamentary candidate for Richmond Park.

-With over 200 people attending the launch and over 500 signatures on our online petition, SFM had a body of support to catch the attention of the local authorities.
-School Food Working Parties were subsequently established at both councils with representations from schools, parents, national campaign groups and School Food Matters.
-Our key role was “bringing the voice of parents to the table” at the Working Parties, and successfully lobbying local councillors around our campaign goals.
+With over 200 people attending the launch and over 500 signatures on our online petition, SFM had a body of support to catch the attention of the local authority.
+A school food working party was established, with representations from schools, parents, national campaign groups and School Food Matters.
+Our key role was to bring the voice of parents to the table and to lobby local councillors around our campaign goals.

-In May 2011 the new contracts for Richmond and Kingston were awarded.
-Meals in Richmond are now being cooked fresh on site and schools in Kingston without kitchens are receiving meals produced to the same food standards, cooked within the borough.
-Both boroughs now follow Food for Life Catering Mark standards.
+In May 2011, the new contract for Richmond was awarded.
+Meals in Richmond are now being cooked fresh on-site and meet Food for Life Served Here Gold catering standards.

 Within the first half term of the new service (September 2011), Richmond schools saw an average increase in school meal uptake of 22%.
 By December numbers had risen by 39%.
 In some schools, the number of children taking a school meal has doubled.
 Across the borough, the average number of school meals enjoyed each day is now 3,535 (compared with just 2,008 in 2010).
 Perhaps more significantly, the price of a school meal dropped by 38p despite a substantial increase in the quality of the meal on offer.